DeeMcCart/CI_PP2_HumbleNumble/README.md

 * peer-group communication - user can share their problem-solving pattern (without revealing any part of the solution) to friends who may also play

 ### UX Design Strategy Analysis - Existing Numble Games

-https://thenumble.app/ <br>
+<details><summary>Analysis of Existing Numble Websites</summary>
+Using Google search, the following were identified as possible Numble websites - https://thenumble.app/ <br>
 https://numble.wtf <br>
 https://numble.game <br>